 Cumulative Q5-Q1 Performance for Erosion-Driven Key Issues

-Data from 2012 to 2019 on all constituents of the MSCI ACWI IMI.
+Data from 2012 to 2019 on all constituents of the MSCI ACWI IMI (local currency).
 This exhibit shows how the top-scoring quintile (Q5) minus the bottom-scoring quintile (Q1) performed for erosion-driven Key Issues.
 Source: MSCI ESG Research LLC

 In addition to considering absolute-performance differentials, we also employed MSCI’s Barra Global Equity Model for Long-Term Investors (GEMLT) to parse the extent to which these performance differentials could be attributed to common factor exposures or were related to stock-specific performance.
 After controlling for other factors, we found that 10 out of 11 Key Issues showed a positive stock-specific performance contribution, with only privacy and data security showing a negative result.
 In fact, of the 11 Key Issues, five showed a stock-specific performance contribution of at least 1% per year over the study period.